|

 proved that fact.
 So he relied on the 7th Division, a unit with an impressive history of amphibious landing

+of their own in the Pacific during World War II.
 Here MacArthur was as bold as with his landing decision alone.
 He did not hesitate to use his Army

 forces.
 As the records state from the past, the Army landings could be successfully carried out under their